 by Serena Sickler

 Singing has always played an important part in Christian worship.
-Jesus himself sang hymns with the disciples at the Last Supper.
+Jesus himself sang a hymn with the disciples at the Last Supper (Matthew 26:30).
 After Jesus' death and resurrection, the early Christian church continued singing psalms of praise when they gathered together to worship.

 Fifteen-hundred years later Protestant reformers reestablished the importance of congregational singing which had been stifled by church leaders.
 Each new generation has developed what they thought was their own unique perspective on the best way to sing praise to God, but—with a few rare exceptions—they have all agreed: singing is a necessary part of worship.